Particle size analysis of nanoparticles in highly turbid dispersions from 0.5 nm to 10,000 nm based on dynamic light scattering

 With the PsB PCCS, the NANOPHOX CS revolutionises dynamic light scattering and takes the advantages of PCCS to the next level.
 With sample concentrations up to a hundred times higher and measurements up to ten times faster, reliably repeatable measurement results are achieved with accuracy at a maximum.

 - Concentration-independent characterisation of particle size and particle size distribution

 - For nanoparticles in turbid suspensions and emulsions

 - For analyses in research, development or quality laboratories

-- Robust method for measuring range from 0.5 nm to 10,000 nm
+- Robust method for measuring ranges from 0.5 nm to 10,000 nm

-In addition to the classic 2nd Cumulant evaluation PAQXOS offers a distinctly more efficient Non Negative Least Square (NNLS) algorithm.
-The NNLS evaluation mode reliably presents polydisperse or bimodal samples with up to 256 size classes directly as volume or intensity based distribution.
+In addition to the classic 2nd Cumulant evaluation PAQXOS offers a distinctly more efficient Non-Negative Least Square (NNLS) algorithm.
+The NNLS evaluation mode reliably presents polydisperse or bimodal samples with up to 256 size classes directly as volume or intensity-based distribution.
 Characteristic values such as the arithmetic or harmonic mean values (xharm) of single modes are directly available.
 Our versatile PAQXOS software is ideally suited for demanding production and research applications.

 An integrated scripting environment allows for the programming of elaborate routines to design repeat measurements in an efficient and reproducible manner.
-Furthermore, predefined measurement parameter settings may be implemented as binding Standard Operation Procedures | SOPs.
+Furthermore, predefined measurement parameter settings may be implemented as binding Standard Operating Procedures | SOPs.
 Our software also meets the requirements of FDA-regulated pharmaceutical industries and provides all safety functions, access controls and authentication methods stipulated in regulation 21 CFR Part 11 regarding electronic records and electronic signatures to ensure data integrity and prevent manipulation of records.